 Climate and Environment

 As the world's largest jewellery maker, we are determined to reduce our climate footprint and help set an example for the wider industry.
 We aim to source 100% renewable energy at our crafting facilities by the end of 2020, become carbon neutral in our own operations by 2025, and set a science-based target for reducing greenhouse gas emissions across our value chain.
 In addition to reducing carbon emissions, we continuously work to reduce our wider environmental footprint.
 Here, our focus is on water usage and waste at our crafting facilities.
-In 2019, we recycled 88% of the waster at our crafting facility.
+In 2019, we recycled 88% of the waste at our crafting facility.

 Read more about our climate targets here.